 Conditions to the Exchange Offer The exchange offer is subject to customary conditions, some of which we may waive.
-See regulatory requirements in connection with the exchange offer.
+See "The connection with the exchange offer.

-"The Exchange Offer - Conditions to the Exchange Offer" for a description of the conditions.
-Other than the federal securities laws, we are not subject to federal or state
+Exchange Offer - Conditions to the Exchange Offer" for a description of the conditions.
+Other than the federal securities laws, we are not subject to federal or state regulatory requirements in